Hide (unit): Anglo-Saxon England

-In early Anglo-Saxon England, the hide was used as the basis for assessing the amount of food rent (known as feorm) due from a village or estate, and it became the unit on which all public obligations were assessed, including in particular the maintenance and repair of bridges and fortifications and the provision of troops for manning the defences of a town or for the defence force known as the fyrd.
+In early Anglo-Saxon England, the hide was used as the basis for assessing the amount of food rent (known as feorm) due from a village or estate, and it became the unit on which all public obligations were assessed, including in particular the maintenance and repair of bridges and fortifications and the provision of troops to man the defences of a town or for the defence force known as the fyrd.
 For instance, at one period, five hides were expected to provide one fully armed soldier in the king's service, and one man from every hide was to be liable to do garrison duty for the burhs and to help in their initial construction and upkeep.

-A land tax known as gafol by the Anglo-Saxons, was first levied in 991 during the reign of Æthelred the Unready following the Battle of Maldon.
+A land tax known as gafol by the Anglo-Saxons was first levied in 991 during the reign of Æthelred the Unready following the Battle of Maldon.
 This became known as the Danegeld, as its purpose was to buy off the Danes who were then raiding and invading the country.
 It was raised again for the same purpose on several occasions.
 The already existing system of assessment of land in hides was utilised to raise the geld, which was levied at a stated rate per hide (e.g. two shillings per hide).
-Subsequently the same system was used for general taxation and the geld was raised as required.
+Subsequently, the same system was used for general taxation and the geld was raised as required.

-The hide is a measure of value rather than a measurement of area, but the logic of its assessment is not easy to understand, especially as assessments were changed from time to time and not always consistently.
+The hide was a measure of value rather than a measurement of area, but the logic of its assessment is not clear, especially as assessments changed from time to time and were not always consistent.
 By the end of the Anglo-Saxon period, it was a measure of the taxable worth of an area of land, but it had no fixed relationship to its area, the number of ploughteams working on it, or its population; nor was it limited to the arable land on an estate.
 According to Bailey, "It is a commonplace that the hide in 1086 had a very variable extent on the ground; the old concept of 120 acres cannot be sustained."
 Many details of the development of the system during the 350 years which elapsed between the time of Bede and the Domesday Book remain obscure.
 According to historian Frank Stenton, "Despite the work of many great scholars the hide of early English texts remains a term of elusive meaning."